 Yes, you can substitute kangkong with regular spinach.
 Keep in mind that spinach will cook faster and wilt more than kangkong, so you will need to add it towards the end of the cooking process to avoid overcooking.

-Adobong Kangkong pairs well with steamed rice and can be served alongside a variety of dishes like grilled or fried fish, pork, chicken, or tofu for vegetarians.
+Adobong Kangkong pairs well with steamed rice and can be served alongside a variety of dishes like grilled or fried fish, pork, chicken, or tofu.

-- Kangkong with Tofu Stir-fry: A stir-fry with kangkong and crispy tofu tossed with umami-rich oyster sauce.
+- Kangkong with Tofu Stir-fry: Stir-fry with kangkong and fried tofu, tossed with umami-rich oyster sauce.

-- Sinigang: A tangy tamarind soup, often including kangkong among other vegetables and a choice of pork, fish, or shrimp.
+- Sinigang: Tangy tamarind soup with assorted vegetables and a choice of protein, like pork, fish, or shrimp.

 - Crispy Kangkong: Battered and deep-fried kangkong leaves served as a crunchy appetizer or snack.

-- Ginataang Kangkong: Kangkong cooked in coconut milk, often with chilies and pork or shrimp for added flavor.
+- Ginataang Kangkong: Kangkong cooked in coconut milk, often with chilies and pork or shrimp.

 Other vegetable recipes you may like